 Other TIPs to Help Stop Streaks and Brush Marks in your Paintings

 If you correct your work as you go it is easier to sort out the issues at the time.
-Although you can add another layer to cover up and patches or streaking.
+Although you can add another layer to cover up patches or streaking.

 Use a glazing medium or flow enhancer this helps with your blending and details, it is much smoother than paint alone which reduces streaking and brush strokes.
 More fluid minimizes streaks.
 Be careful though as too much fluid weakens your paint and can also cause streak issues.

 You can also add water to reduce the thickness of your paint and help it flow.
 Again too much water can also cause issues including streaking.
-I use water quite happily however many artists cautions against it and say you should use flow mediums.
+I use water quite happily however many artists caution against it and say you should use flow mediums.
 It’s up to what works for the individual artist.
 If you have issues with water switch to a flow medium or a more fluid paint.

 If you paint more layers but thinner layers this gives you more control and less streaking.